alexpaul/Binary-Search/README.md

 linearSearch([-6, 2, 5, 9, 11, 45, 78], 2) // index 1 returned
 ```

 In the above `linearSearch` function the runtime is `O(n)`.
-Worst case searching a million elements, we would have to iterated through a million elements. 😱
+Worst case searching a million elements, we would have to iterate through a million elements. 😱

 ## 2. Binary Search